mytestrepofolder/textpad-mvc-project/README.md

-Online TextPad App (Read ME)
+Online Text Pad App (Read ME)
 =====================================================================

 Tools Used:
-�	1.
-Java (1.8.0_91)
+•	Java (1.8.0_91)
-�	2.
-Spring Tool Suite
+•	Spring Tool Suite
-�	3.
-Maven
+•	Maven
-�	4.
-Spring MVC
+•	Spring MVC
-�	5.
-HSQL Embedded DB
+•	HSQL Embedded DB
-�	6.
-Tomcat 7
+•	Tomcat 7
-�	7.
-BootStrap
+•	BootStrap

 Solution Outline:.
-�	This is an online web app using which allows an user to add/edit text to a persistant store(HSQL).
-�	User can enter a Text Title (Max 50 char) and Description (Max 500) for the text which is saved to the DB by cliking on Save button.
-This title and text limit can be increased by modifying the insert Basic form validation for "null" check is provided on this fields.
-�   This app also calculates diffictulty level of the Text entereted in the description field using fog index readability.
+o	This is an online web app using which allows an user to add/edit text to a persistent store(HSQL). o	User can enter a Text Title (Max 50 char) and Description (Max 500) for the text which is saved to the DB by clicking on Save button.
+This title and text limit can be increased by modifying the insert Basic form validation for "null" check is provided on this fields. o	This app also calculates difficulty level of the Text entered  in the description field using fog index readability.

-Build and Run Instructions :
+Build and Run Instructions:

-Using Command Prompt :
+•	Using Command Prompt:
-�	Download the contents from GitHub  (This already contains the executable WAR available) �	Extract the content into a directory on your machine.
-This should create a directory named 'textpad-mvc-project�` �	Execute following maven command to create an executable WAR `mvn clean install`.
-This command will create a WAR with name like  �TextPadDemo.war� in $root_dir/company-car-webservices/target directory
-�	Deploy this WAR in your TOMCAT.
-�	The application can be accessed at the path : "http://localhost:8080/TextPadDemo/textpadlist"
+o	Download the contents from GitHub. o	Extract the content into a directory on your machine.
+This should create a directory named 'textpad-mvc-project o	Execute following maven command to create an executable WAR `mvn clean install`. o	This command will create a WAR with name like “TextPadDemo.war” in $root_dir/company-car-webservices/target directory o	Deploy this WAR in your TOMCAT. o	The application can be accessed at the path : "http://localhost:8080/TextPadDemo/textpadlist"

 Build Using Eclipse :

-�	If you are building this app from Eclipse then follow these steps : o	Install Maven plugin in your Eclipse if not there already. o	Import the project as an Existing Maven Project o	Build using Project -> Build Project
+o	If you are building this app from Eclipse then follow these steps : o	Install Maven plugin in your Eclipse if not there already. o	Import the project as an Existing Maven Project o	Build using Project -> Build Project